 Animal movement changes are the result of human disruption of ecosystems.
-Find out why these changes pose a threat to species survival and to global biodiversity.
+Discover why these changes pose a threat to species survival and to global biodiversity.

 A few years ago, a mother fox moved in under our storage shed at the cottage.
 She must have done this early in the spring before we started heading up there for the tourist season.